diegoldnascimento/nvim/README.md

 - [Todo-Comments.nvim](https://github.com/folke/todo-comments.nvim)- todo-comments is a lua plugin for Neovim >= 0.8.0 to highlight and search for todo comments like TODO, HACK, BUG in your code base.
 - [rest.nvim](https://github.com/rest-nvim/rest.nvim) - A very fast, powerful, extensible and asynchronous Neovim HTTP client written in Lua.
 - [nvim-tmux-navigator.nvim](https://github.com/alexghergh/nvim-tmux-navigation) - This plugin is a repackaging of Mislav Marohnić's tmux-navigator configuration described in this gist.
 When combined with a set of tmux key bindings, the plugin will allow you to navigate seamlessly between vim and tmux splits using a consistent set of hotkeys.
+- [import-cost.nvim](https://github.com/barrett-ruth/import-cost.nvim) - Display the costs of javascript imports inside neovim with the power of import-cost.

 ### Plugin development